 Aretha Franklin, Amy Winehouse, Lauryn Hill, Joni Mitchell, Stevie Wonder, Erykah Badu, Sarah Vaughan, Billie Holiday, Donny Hathaway, Neil Young, Bill Withers, Nina Simone, Abbey Lincoln, Sheila Jordan, Bonnie Raitt, Janis Joplin...

-Ali McGuirk has made a career of captivating audiences with her unique blend of hypnotic R&B grooves, folk songwriter lyricism, classic soul delivery, and a gravelly blues temperament.
-With a focus on lively improvisation, strong instrumentals and her own buttery voice, her earliest years as a performer were spent earning residencies across 4 continents, from Santorini to Hong Kong.
+Ali McGuirk has made a career of captivating audiences with her powerful, buttery voice and heartfelt songwriting.
+Her earliest years as a performer were spent earning residencies across 4 continents, from Santorini to Hong Kong.

-In 2016, she was recognized on the cover of the Boston Globe Sunday Arts section as an "artist to hear," along with Lake Street Dive, Haim and others by the influential Boston rock critic Steve Morse.
+In 2016, she was recognized by the Boston Globe as an "artist to hear," along with Lake Street Dive, Haim and other notable names.
 Shortly thereafter, she released her debut, self-titled EP and has been riding that momentum ever since.

-In November 2017, she released her first full-length album, "Slow Burn," which saw her working with an eclectic mix of artists, including Boston guitar legend Jeffrey Lockhart (Lettuce, D'angelo, Lalah Hathaway), Brandon Mayes (Kendrick Lamar, Soulja Boy), DeShawn Alexander (Marcus King, Eric Krasno) and Cilla Bonnie (Air Traffic Controller).
+In November 2017, she released her first full-length album, "Slow Burn," which saw her working with an eclectic mix of artists, including Boston guitar legend Jeffrey Lockhart (Lettuce, D'angelo, Lalah Hathaway), Brandon Mayes (Kendrick Lamar, Soulja Boy), DeShawn D’Vibes Alexander (Marcus King, Eric Krasno) and Cilla Bonnie (Air Traffic Controller).